benbrastmckie/ModalHistory/1_modal_logic/00_week/00_week.md

 - [p.95] Every system must posit primitives.
 - Primitives can be described though this is bound to be circular.
-- For instance, specifying how to reason with primitive terms.
+- For instance, specifying how to reason with primitive terms is such an example.

 ![Principia Mathematica p.98](assets/PM_98.png)